matomo-org/developer-documentation/docs/form-analytics/faq.md

 <input name="username" id="username_field">
 ```

-For forms, Piwik will read both the form `name` and form `id` to match any configured form in Piwik.
+For forms, Piwik will read both the form `name` and form `id` to match against any of your configured forms in Piwik.
 For form fields, Piwik will first
-check if there is a `name` attribute, and if no value is set, use the `id` attribute as a fallback.
+check if there is a `name` attribute, and if no value is set, use the field `id` attribute as a fallback.

 Some websites or apps use randomized names that always change, for example: